 After a good downhill, you will cycle into a nice flat area following the Barbate river to the fishermen village of Barbate.
 You can have lunch at a beach restaurant.
 The way back to Vejer will lead you into the other part of the Nature Park, the “Breña”, a large pine groove.
 The umbrella pines provide shade for a rich variety of Mediterranean wildflowers.
 One of the park's main natural resources are the pine nuts collected from the Pinar de la Breña.
 You have also the opportunity to visit Worlds’ biggest dovecote on the way.
 Climbing bit by bit through the pine forest, with views over the valley and the Sea, you will cycle back to Vejer, where you can visit an old windmill from the 19th Century.

 Day 4.
 Vejer-Novo Sancti Petri, 38 km

 Cycling out of the village Vejer goes fast downhill towards the coast and the beach El Palmar, where you will see lots of people surfing.
-From El Palmar we take the track towards the bigger village of Conil de la Frontera, nice place for lunch, or maybe you would like to eat in a “chiringuito” (Beach bar) as we now follow the beach line for a while.
-Then we climb a bit, just enough to reach the cliffs which we will follow while we have great views of the Sea, small beaches and the light tower of el Roche.
-We continue towards Novo Sancti Petri, where we find our hotel at 100 meters from one of the most famous golden sand beaches of Spain, la Barrosa.
+From El Palmar you take the track towards the bigger village of Conil de la Frontera, nice place for lunch, or maybe you would like to eat in a “chiringuito” (Beach bar) as you now follow the beach line for a while.
+Then you climb a bit, just enough to reach the cliffs which you will follow having great views of the Sea, small beaches and the light tower of el Roche.
+You continue towards Novo Sancti Petri, where you find your hotel nearby one of the most famous golden sand beaches of Spain, la Barrosa.
 Best thing to do in the evening?
 A walk on the beach and enjoy the incredible sunset!